jbrodriguez/react-native-android-sqlite/README.md

 This library depends on [SQLiteAssetHelper](https://github.com/jgilfelt/android-sqlite-asset-helper).

-The idea is that you `import` your previously created database as an application's asset.
+The idea is that you `import` your previously created database as an application asset.

 SQLiteAssetHelper manages schema definition (create), as well as upgrades.